 Do you work with clients in multiple time zones or locations?

-Where else do you hang out that you can be contacted at?
+Where else do you hang out that you can be contacted?

-Do you have a FAQ’s page, Media Kit, or blog with more immediately available information?
+Do you have an FAQ page, Media Kit, or blog with more immediately available information?

 Take a look at your contact page, are there any areas you can refocus in order to maximize your contact page?
 Any questions you can rephrase?
 Fields you could add to take in more important information upfront?